 Venice Family Itinerary – 2 nights

 The family flew in to Venice Marco Polo airport, arriving mid-day, and took a water taxi from the airport to their hotel (120 euro), which was easily accessible directly off the small inner canal of Calle Barozzi, near Teatro La Fenice and St. Mark’s Square.
+The water taxi, booked through Prontopia, included door-to-door service from arrival gate to their hotel, which helped make getting around easier, especially with luggage!
 They stayed in a 2 bedroom, 1 bathroom family suite w/additional single bed in one of the bedrooms at the Hotel Corte Barozzi for 400 euro/night.
 The room had enchanting views overlooking San Moise’ Canal with a lovely roof terrace.
 The location is convenient to St. Mark’s Square, only about 200 meters away, yet on a quieter “campo,” with less touristy hustle and bustle.

 On the first day, the family took the water ferry to the colorful island of Burano for lunch, then on to Murano Island to visit the glass blowing studios.
 In the evening, mom and dad enjoyed an aperitivo of bellinis at Harry’s Bar while the boys explored the area around the hotel.
 On the second day in Venice, they learned of the intrigue and legends apparent in the art and architecture of the Doge’s Palace, St. Mark’s Cathedral, and St. Mark’s Square on a Context Travel private family tour with a guide who engaged the whole family in the intrigues of the history of Venice, then took the elevator up to the top of the Campanile for the view.
 After lunch, they took in the Grand Canal views by hopping on vaporetto line #1 and taking it along the entirety of the Grand Canal for a tour of the city from the water.